 Preserving one of America’s most significant cultural and historic areas, the Chaco Culture National Historical Park is remarkable for its distinctive architecture, numerous ruins, and ancient roads.
-The remote and isolated park park is located in northwestern New Mexico, between Albuquerque and Farmington, in a relatively inaccessible valley cut by the Chaco Wash.
+The remote and isolated park is located in northwestern New Mexico, between Albuquerque and Farmington, in a relatively inaccessible valley cut by the Chaco Wash.

-By 1000 A.D. the Chaco culture had firmly established a spiritual, political and economic center serving the Four Corners area.
+By 1000 A.D., the Chaco culture had firmly established a spiritual, political, and economic center serving the Four Corners area.
 It is estimated that the region was called home to as many as 5,000 people living in approximately 75 settlements scattered throughout the canyon.

-About 700 A.D. the Ancient Puebloans began cultivating crops, such as corn and squash, and building permanent dwellings.
+About 700 A.D., the Ancient Puebloans began cultivating crops, such as corn and squash, and building permanent dwellings.
 These small, one-storied, masonry structures were the beginning of what would become the great pueblos of the southwest.

-More pueblos, including Chetro Ketl, Una Vida, Penasco Blanco, Hungo Pavi, and Kin Bineola were started at about this time.
+More pueblos, including Chetro Ketl, Una Vida, Penasco Blanco, Hungo Pavi, and Kin Bineola, were also started at about this time.
 Some large buildings show signs of being planned from the start, in contrast to the usual Ancient Puebloans custom of adding rooms as needed.
 For the next two centuries, more and more of these large pueblos with oversized rooms began to be built throughout the region.
 Eventually, there were an estimated 75 villages in the area, tied together by an extensive system of roads.

-Some archaeologists now believe that other factors, such as religious upheaval, internal political conflicts, and warfare may have also contributed to the abandonment.
-By the 1300’s, all of the villages and pueblos of Chaco Canyon were abandoned.
-As the ancient Indians left, their kivas were ceremonially burned and most of their possessions were left behind.
+Some archaeologists now believe that other factors, such as religious upheaval, internal political conflicts, and warfare, may have also contributed to the abandonment.
+By the 1300s, all of the villages and pueblos of Chaco Canyon were abandoned.
+As the ancient Indians left, their kivas were ceremonially burned, and most of their possessions were left behind.

 Archeological excavations in Chaco Canyon today are limited, as modern methods such as remote sensing now allow archaeologists to gather a great deal of information without disturbing the fragile and irreplaceable sites.